somedatapacket/docs.humio.com/content/integrations/data-shippers/beats/filebeat.md

 ### Adding `tags` through client configuration

-Humio recommends adding tags through the `parser` set using the `type` field.
+Humio recommends adding tags through the chosen `parser`.
 But if you want to add tags through configuration of filebeat only, add the following to the `fields` section.
-This example makes `@host` into a tag thus renaming it to `#host` in Humio.
+This example makes `@host` a tag thus renaming it to `#host` in Humio.
 You should always include the field "type" if you set this list, as that is the default tag in Humio, if you do not provide a "@tags" field.